solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 ### Summarize bills

 To demonstrate some of the capabilities of the `azure_cognitive` functions of the `azure_ai` extension, you will generate a short summary of each bill.
 The `azure_cognitive` schema provides two functions for summarizing text, `summarize_abstractive` and `summarize_extractive`.
-Abstractive summarization produces a summary that captures the main concepts from input text, but may not use the same words.
-Extractive summarization produces a summary by extracting key sentences from the input text.
+Abstractive summarization produces a summary that captures the main concepts from input text but may not use identical words.
+Extractive summarization assembles a summary by extracting critical sentences from the input text.

-To take advantage of the Azure AI Language service's ability to generate new, original content, you will use the `summarize_abstractive` function to generate a short summary of text input.
+To take advantage of the Azure AI Language service's ability to generate new, original content, you will use the `summarize_abstractive` function to create a summary of text input.
 Use the `\df` meta-command from `psql` again, this time to look specifically at the `azure_cognitive.summarize_abstractive` function.

 ```sql
 \x